 Figure and Ground

-a project “translating” aspects of my digital practice into the analog realm
+a project “translating” my digital practice into the analog realm

 Figure and Ground is a growing body of work that combines written music, improvisation, and digital technologies, united by the idea of translation.

-The “ground“ is the digital algorithmic process operating and the multiple iterations translating it; the “figure” is the surface that emerges from the ultimate physical and/or acoustic interpretation of it.
+The “ground“ is the digital algorithmic process operating and the multiple iterations translating it; the “figure” is the surface that emerges from the ultimate physical and/or acoustic interpretation this translation.

 The monoprint score of Figure and Ground: Traces